Scheduling API

 }

-Once the Bidirectional channel has been established, Spacetime will communicate to the agent using ReceiveRequestsMessageFromController
+Once the Bidirectional channel has been established, Spacetime will send the agent ReceiveRequestsMessageFromController messages, each of which will contain one of the following request messages:

 CreateEntryRequest